krasserm/streamz/streamz-camel-akka/README.md

 import streamz.camel.akka.scaladsl._
 ```

 Its usage requires an implicit [`StreamContext`](http://krasserm.github.io/streamz/scala-2.12/unidoc/streamz/camel/StreamContext.html) in scope.
-A `StreamContext` uses a `CamelContext` to manage the endpoints that are created and referenced by applications.
+A `StreamContext` uses a `CamelContext` to manage the endpoints that are created and referenced by an application.
 A `StreamContext` with an internally managed `CamelContext` can be created with `StreamContext()`:

 ```scala
 import streamz.camel.StreamContext